mariapaulacf/marapaulacf/README.md

 🤝 A new developer from Brazil

-🌱 I'm in the first year of software engineering Currently I'm learning programming logic
+🌱 I'm in the first year of software engineering, currently I'm learning programming logic

 📫 How to reach me mariapaulacf@edu.unifil.br